sara-nl/EAR-harvest-heterogenous-energy-plugin/src/tests/plugin/single_node/README.md

 These tests are designed to evaluate the different plugin options to be supported by slurm plugin, EARD, and EARL
 * Assuming ear=on, some results depend on user privilege
+* Test from 1..100 are designed to test srun options.
+They must be executes in the command line without arguments (./test1.sh) .
+They use kernels binaries, so they must be compiled before using the tests.
+* tests test1XX.sh replicates testXX.sh but the are testing sbatch usage.
+They must be submitted using sbatch testXX.sh.
+Folder OUTS must be manually created before execution.

 | Name   |Case             | Expected behavoiour                                                         |
 | -------|----------------- | --------------------------------------------------------------------------- |